How to Find Plastic Manufacturers in Vietnam: Top Suppliers and Sourcing Guide

 Certifications and Standards

-At minimum, look for ISO 9001 (quality management).
+At minimum look for ISO 9001 for quality management.
 Medical plastics require ISO 13485.
 Food-contact applications need FDA or EU compliance verification.
-Environmental certifications like ISO 14001 are increasingly relevant for buyers with sustainability mandates.
-Ask for certificate copies and verify them independently; do not take a factory's word for it.
+Environmental certifications such as ISO 14001 are increasingly relevant for buyers with sustainability mandates.
+Ask for certificate copies and verify them independently rather than taking a factory's word for it.

 Samples Before Production